Precautious Measures Against COVID-19

 To reduce the spread of COVID-19 and to protect both participants and staff, we have implemented a COVID-19 management procedure.
 This procedure ensures that current government policies and NSW Health COVID-19 rules and advice are adhered to.

-- All staff, participants and visitors entering the Genesis site must wear a mask and practice social distancing.
+- As a healthcare facility, we ask that all participants and visitors entering the Genesis site continue to wear a mask and practice social distancing.

 Before attending the site:

 - Participants and visitors will be contacted via phone before their appointments to determine if they:

 - have been to a known affected area recently; or

 - have had close contact with a person with confirmed COVID-19 while infectious recently; or

 - have any cold or flu symptoms, including: